-Not shown on this map but included in the 10-Year Priorities is significant investment in local bus and HandyDART service throughout the network.
 All route alignments, including termini, are shown for illustrative purposes only and are subject to refinement through future studies.

-- (1) Includes service increases to SeaBus and Expo, Millennium, and Canada SkyTrain Lines. - (2) Potential Sea to Sky termini to be determined, including further work with inter-regional and Provincial partners. - (3) The new or enhanced service areas shown here are illustrative and subject to change based on further consultation. - (4) The design and implementation of transportation service to First Nations Reserves and Tsawwassen Treaty Lands will be determined through a separate planning process and with consultation with First Nations.
+- (1) Includes service increases to SeaBus and Expo, Millennium, and Canada Lines. - (2) Potential Sea to Sky termini to be determined, including further work with inter-regional and provincial partners. - (3) The new or enhanced service areas shown here are illustrative and subject to change based on further consultation. - (4) The design and implementation of transportation service to First Nations Reserves and Tsawwassen Treaty Lands will be determined through a separate planning process and with engagement with First Nations.